Appeals Process

 Director’s decision

 After the appeal hearing, the Director may change, revoke or affirm an order or the requirement to pay fees.
-Where the Director’s decision affirms the requirement to pay fees or the inspector’s orders/seals, the affected party may appeal the decision to the Divisional Court.
+Where the Director’s decision affirms the requirement to pay fees or the inspector’s orders or seals, the affected party may appeal the decision to the Divisional Court.